 Effective December 21, 2021, our compensation committee established executive officer stock ownership guidelines to further align the interests of our executive officers with the interests of our stockholders and to promote sound corporate governance.
 The guidelines for executive officers are determined as a multiple of the executive officer's annual base salary.
-Our Chief Executive Officer is required to hold shares of our common stock with a value equal to at least four times his annual base salary.
-Our Chief Financial Officer is required to hold shares of our common stock with a value equal to at least two times his annual base salary.
+Our Chief Executive Officer is required to hold shares of our common stock with a value equal to at least two times his annual base salary.
+Each other executive officer is required to hold shares of our common stock with a value equal to at least two times his annual base salary.
 Each other executive officer is required to hold shares of our common stock with a value equal to at least one times his or her annual base salary.
 Executive officers are required to achieve the applicable level of ownership within 48 months of the later of December 21, 2021 or the date the person was initially designated an executive officer.
 Unvested equity awards (other than unvested time-based restricted stock units), vested stock options, vested stock appreciation rights and unearned performance-based equity awards do not count towards satisfaction of the stock ownership guidelines.
+All of our named executive officers had satisfied the requirements of the stock ownership guidelines as of September 29, 2023.